DATA-606-SUMMER-2023/Panakanti_data606/doc/draft_proposal.md

 ### Research Questions
 The project aims to answer the following research questions:

+- Can we predict the release decision (e.g., bail granted, bail denied)?
-- Can the Bail decisions be predicted?
+- What are the factors that affect the bail decisions being made?
 - Can the Bail amount be estimated?

 ### Data Sources